brandtkilian/MSE-SkyViewFactor/README.md

 The Segnet architecture used in this project is inspired by the work of [pradyu1993](https://github.com/pradyu1993/segnet) that made a Keras implementation of the SegNet proposed in a paper from the Cambridge University that you can find [there](http://arxiv.org/pdf/1511.00561v2.pdf).

-My final trained model recognize 3 classes (4 if we take into account the "void" classes that are black pixels due to the fisheye) with an accuracy of about 95%:
+My final trained model recognize 3 classes (4 if we take into account the "void" class that are black pixels due to the fisheye) with an accuracy of about 95%:
 * Buildings
 * Sky
 * Vegetation